About arc42

 Concept Description

-Each component, such as the web app, Gateway Service, and microservices, communicates using technologies like HTTP and REST.
-This ensures smooth, scalable interaction.
+Each component, such as the web app, Gateway Service, and backend microservices, communicates using technologies like HTTP.
+This ensures smooth, decoupled, and scalable interactions.

-web app serves as the entry point for external users, allowing interaction with the application and routing requests through the Gateway Service.
+The web app serves as the entry point for external users, providing the user interface and routing requests through the Gateway Service to appropriate backend microservices.

 Concept Description